 Those in highly regulated countries will also see higher penalties.
 Canadian organizations may be fined up to $100,000 (CAD) under the Personal Information Protection and Electronic Documents Act (PIPEDA) with similar fines for European Union (EU) members governed by the General Data Protection Regulation (GDPR).

-How to reduce the cost of a breach
+How to reduce the cost of a data breach

-Every business has something that a threat actor wants, whether that’s IP, financial credentials, customer PII, or third-party supplier data.
-Even smaller businesses need to acknowledge that they could be the next victim of a breach and must take preventative measures to minimize potential damage to both their finances and reputation.
+Every business has something a threat actor wants, whether that’s IP, financial credentials, customer PII, or third-party supplier data.
+Even smaller companies could experience a breach and must take preventative measures to minimize potential damage to both their finances and reputation.

-Not all breaches are the result of a malicious attack, in fact many are due to simple misconfigurations and human error.
+Not all breaches are due to a malicious attack; in fact many are due to simple misconfigurations and human error.
 And, as we continue onboarding remote employees and adopting hardware and software to support a new normal, there’s even more room for mistakes.

-Lower your risk of a breach by configuring cloud services correctly, enabling multi-factor authentication (MFA), and making cyber security a shared responsibility.
+Lower your risk of a breach by configuring cloud services correctly, optimizing your patch management policy, enabling multi-factor authentication (MFA), and making cyber security a shared responsibility.
 Educate employees on common threats and cyber security best practices that will reduce the chances of an attack.

 As an added layer of protection, invest in a cyber security solution that offers in-depth monitoring across your entire IT environment.
 This visibility will help you detect some threats early and prevent others entirely.
 Be sure that the solution is easy to use or offered as a managed service, as having a complex tech stack can weaken your defence.

 There’s a growing divide in total breach costs between organizations prepared for an incident and those that are not.
 After all, every minute a breach goes undetected is another minute the attacker can compromise accounts, infect devices, and steal data.
-Reduce damages by regularly testing your incident response (IR) plan.
-A well-developed plan will help you find, contain, and eradicate threats quickly while the harm is still minimal.
+Reduce damages by investing in an incident response (IR) preparedness service.
+We work with you to improve your current cyber security posture and develop a customized response plan to lower the costs and impacts of security incidents.